-The diagnostic ultrasound professional performs patient assessments and acquires and analyzes data obtained using ultrasound diagnostic technologies.
+The diagnostic ultrasound professional performs patient assessments, acquiring and analyzing data obtained using ultrasound diagnostic technologies.
 The sonographer provides a summary of findings to the physician to aid in patient diagnosis and management.
-He or she utilizes independent judgment and systematic problem-solving methods to produce quality diagnostic information.
+They utilize independent judgment and systematic problem-solving methods to produce quality diagnostic information.
 A sonographer must complete comprehensive clinical training and obtain a credential by successfully passing the American Registry of Diagnostic Medical Sonographers (ARDMS) national boards.

 Upon completion of either the Bachelor of Science degree or certificate requirements, the student is eligible to sit for the national board examination of the ARDMS.

 All students are required to take and pass the ARDMS Standard Physics and Instrumentation (SPI) Examination before completion of the program.